7 March Speech of Sheikh Mujibur Rahman: Background

-On 3 March, the convening of the National Assembly was postponed until 25 March, leading to an outcry across East Pakistan.
+The convening of the National Assembly was moved from 3 March to 25 March, leading to an outcry across East Pakistan.
 Violence broke out in Dhaka, Chittagong, Rangpur, Comilla, Rajshahi, Sylhet, and Khulna, and the security forces killed dozens of unarmed protesters.
 There were open calls for Sheikh Mujib to declare independence from Pakistan, and the Awami League called a large public gathering at Dhaka's Ramna Race Course on 7 March to respond.